Probiotics for Horses: Gut Health, Digestion, and Performance

 Common Causes of Loose Manure in Horses

 Loose manure is rarely caused by a single factor.
-In many cases, it results from a combination of diet, stress, and digestive dynamics that affect microbial balance in the hindgut.
+In many cases, it results from a combination of diet, stress, hydration, and digestive dynamics that affect microbial balance in the hindgut.

 1. Feed Changes